solidusio/solidus/guides/source/developers/promotions/overview.html.md

 # Overview

-Solidus's promotions system allows stores to give discounts to customers.
+Solidus's promotions system allows you to give discounts to customers.
+Discounts can be applied to different amounts that make up the order:

-Promotions might be discounts on orders, line items, or shipping charges.
+- Discounts can apply to the entire order's cost.
+- Discounts can apply to a line item (or a set of line items) on the order.
+- Discounts can apply to the shipping charges on the order.

 The promotions system provides a set of handlers, rules, and actions that work together to provide flexible discounts in any scenario.

 To account for all of the ways a discount may be applied, the promotions system